Lab-Notebooks/Jobrunner/README.rst

 |Code style: black|

-Jobrunner is a command line tool to manage and deploy computing jobs, organize complex workloads, and enforce a directory based hierarchy to enable reuse of files and bash scripts within a project.
-Organization details of a directory tree are encoded in Jobfiles which serve as an index of files/scripts, and indicate their purpose when deploying or setting up a job.
-It is a flexible tool that allows users to design their own directory structure, perserve their design, and maintain consistency with increase in complexity of the project.
+Jobrunner is a command line tool to manage and deploy computational experiments, organize workflows, and enforce a directory-based hierarchy to enable reuse of files and bash scripts along a directory tree.
+Organization details of the tree are encoded in Jobfiles, which provide an index of files and scripts on each node and indicate their relationship with Jobrunner commands.
+It is a flexible tool that allows users to design their own directory structure and maintain consistency with the increase in complexity of their workflows and experiments.

 **************
  Installation